Chapter 44: Opportunity

 Teresa’s eldest daughter, Josephine, and Ide’s eldest son, Christopher, were both fourteen and in the same year level at Waldmeer State Secondary School.
 The two mothers, usually, sat together whenever they were at school meetings and functions.
 Their friendship was cemented by their joint connection to Amira but it had its own particular flavour.
 When the three women were together or when Amira was with either of them separately, conversations took the path that Amira designated.
 Amira didn’t mind the topic but she did mind the direction of any conversation.
 If either of the women had a problem and wanted to discuss it, Amira was more than happy to let them express their feelings.
 However, she would not allow conversations to deteriorate into complaining, blaming, gossip or laughing at other people’s expense.
 When it came to the general public, Amira would quickly exit destructive or pointless conversations.
-However, if her trusted ones were the conversationalists, she would correct them, in no uncertain terms, before exiting.
+However, if her trusted ones were the conversationalists, she would correct them, in no uncertain terms, and then exit the conversation.

 Ide and Teresa were both very aware of this and would, sometimes, laugh to each other that they just needed to have a good ol’ bitch.
 “Don’t go to Amira if you want to bitch,” they would say to each other.
 “You’ll get a lecture.”
 They only ever trusted each other with Amira-jokes because they knew each other’s loyalty to her was unquestioned.
 Away from Amira and within the safety of their friendship, Ide and Teresa would, sometimes, take the opportunity to bitch, laugh, and complain about life as much as they wanted.
 Not only would it not be repeated but, most of the time, it was not even taken seriously.
 Teresa’s favourite topic of complaint was Arthur.
 Ide oscillated between the hospital matron and Farkas, although, she loved the latter and not the former.